top of page

 History

 VOCA’s conception was led by Michelle Banks, our visionary leader along with her co-founder, Nayte Paxton who shared the same vision.
 She knew something was missing in the DMV area.
-After Ms. Banks directed Gallaudet University’s spring 2018 production, A Raisin in the Sun, she realized what was missing - a permanent home for our local artists.
-When Ms. Banks shared her vision with Nayte Paxton who was the director of voice performers for production, both of them eagerly agreed to make the vision come true by embarking on the establishment of VOCA.
+After Ms. Banks directed Gallaudet University’s spring 2018 production, A Raisin in the Sun, she realized what was missing - a permanent home for our local Deaf BIPOC artists.
+When Ms. Banks shared her vision with Nayte Paxton who was the director of voice performers for the production, both of them eagerly agreed to make the vision come true by embarking on the establishment of VOCA.
 As a result, Visionaries of the Creative Arts - VOCA was born!

 Mission Statement